airmeter-io/website/2-features.markdown

 Calibration is very important to maintain accuracy. *AirMeter.io* makes the process of forcing background calibration and configuring ABC (Automatic Background Calibration) a breeze.
 Wizards are provided to guide users through the required steps.

 ### [Device Configuration](/features/configuration)
-All settings including wireless, NTP and data logging can be managed through the Web UI.
+All settings including wireless, NTP and data logging can be managed through the web interface.
 They can also be set by calling the REST APIs directly.

 ### [Captive Portal](/features/captiveportal)
 By default a device boots and starts an access point with a captive portal secured using WPA2 to allow the device to be configured.